Nativo Connector for SSIS

 Video Tutorial - Integrate Nativo data in SSIS

-• How to download / install required driver for Nativo integration in SSIS
+• How to download and install the required PowerPack for Nativo integration in SSIS

 Prerequisites